 - Set aside while you prepare the cheesecake pudding mixture.

-- In the bowl of the KitchenAid mixer, using the paddle attachment, cream together the softened cream cheese and butter until smooth.
+- In the bowl of the KitchenAid mixer, using the paddle attachment, cream together the softened cream cheese until smooth.

 - Add in the powdered sugar and vanilla and continue to mix until combined and smooth.